theintern/intern/README.md

 var SauceLabsTunnel = require('digdug/SauceLabsTunnel');
 var tunnel = new SauceLabsTunnel();
 tunnel.start().then(function () {
-	// interact with the WebDriver server on tunnel.port of localhost });
+	// interact with the WebDriver server at tunnel.clientUrl });
 ```